Sunday, January 11th at 7 p.m. in the Baran Great Room

-Uprising (prayer, praise and song) meets at 8 p.m. on Mondays in the Burton Addition
+Uprising - (prayer, praise and song) Mondays at 8 p.m. in the Burton Addition

-Residence Hall Mass is celebrated at 9:30 p.m. on Tuesdays and Thursdays in the Burton Addition
+Tuesdays and Thursdays at 9:30 p.m. in the Burton Addition

 Jonathan Dwyer, M.T.S., M.A.